iurjoh/Battleships/README.md

 ### Turns

-All the player's possibilities are shown on the map and each turn the user must choose a number between 0 and the right border (maximum size of the matriz -1) for both the row and the column.
+All the player's possibilities are shown on the map and each turn the user must choose a number between 0 and the right border (maximum size of the matrix -1) for both the row and the column.

 The chosen coordinates will be are marked on the map with an X. In these places there were no treasures, so they should not be re-chosen.
-A new turn will start again asking the player what the new coordinates will be and the player will have one less try to find the treasure.
+A new turn will again start asking the player what the new coordinates will be and the player will have one less try to find the treasure.

 If the location has the treasure hidden in it, then the user has discovered it and won the game.